-HoboR is an R package for efficiently processing large datasets obtained from HOBO (ONSET, United Kingdom) weather stations and data loggers.
-I developed multiple tools designed for curating summarizingweather data ofto curate and summarize weather data in various formats.
-Packages to analyze exsiting existing weather data captured by satelites are avaialbelavailable in R, including NASA Power and rnoa (Sparks 2018, Chamberlain and Hocking, 2023).
+HOBOR is an R package for efficiently processing large datasets obtained from HOBO (ONSET, United Kingdom) weather stations and data loggers.
+I developed multiple tools designed to curate and summarize weather data in various formats.
+Packages to analyze existing weather data captured by satellites are available in R, including NASA Power and rnoa (Sparks 2018, Chamberlain and Hocking, 2023).
 Similar packages have not been developed for weather stations and data loggers.
 HOBOR allows users to load CSV files into a tibble format, eliminate duplicates, summarize data by time interval (minutes, hours, and/or days), and subset files by date ranges.
 The package can also address common data quality and accuracy issues related to sensor failures, identify out-of-range entries and time zone discrepancies, and correct data formats.
 Despite its name, HOBOR is adaptable to other weather station output formats with a similar data structure.

-Weather station data can be logged at a variety of time intervals from different types of sensors including rain gages, relative humidity sensors (RH), and light meters.
+Weather station data can be logged at a variety of time intervals from different types of sensors, including rain gages, relative humidity sensors (RH), and light meters.
 HOBOR main functions implement dynamic interpretation programming, allowing the processing of spreadsheets independently for any number of sensors, and can adjust to a range of initial column structures.
 Among the difficulties in recording and collecting data are the errors that occur when replacing batteries, downloading data, and from malfunctioning sensors or loggers.
 These issues can create multiple entries that might be challenging and time-consuming to detect and curate in tabular data interfaces.

-HoboR tools seamlessly facilitate data manipulation, merging, and summarization, reducing curation time prior to downstream analysis and modeling.
-HOBOR was tested using log files with hundreds to thousands of entries, facilitating the post-processing, loading csv files with variable header column order and dimensions, and summarizing data within seconds.
+HOBOR tools seamlessly facilitate data manipulation, merging, and summarization, reducing curation time prior to downstream analysis and modeling.
+HOBOR was tested using csv files with hundreds to thousands of entries, facilitating the post-processing, loading csv files with variable header column order and dimensions, and summarizing data within seconds.
 The summary statistics can be rounded to the nearest minute, hour, or day.
-Out puts include minimum, maximum, mean and standard deviation of the data.
+Outputs include minimum, maximum, mean, and standard deviation of the data.
 Additional functions can help to identify and replace unrealistic values and correct the variation across data loggers.
-As a proof of concept

-applied to these weather data, we implement a couple of functions to calculate disease trends of the sudden oak death epidemiology affecting tanoek (Notholitocarpus densiflorus)

-in the Pacific Northwest.

 Statement of need